protontypes/open-sustainable-technology/README.md

 - [Energy Signature Analyser](https://gitlab.com/energyincities/energy-signature-analyser) - A toolbox to analyze energy signatures of buildings and compare the signatures of all buildings within an entire building stock.
 - [BuildingSystems](https://github.com/UdK-VPT/BuildingSystems) - The Modelica open source BuildingSystems library is developed for dynamic simulation of the energetic behavior of single rooms, buildings and whole districts.
 - [modelica-ibpsa](https://github.com/ibpsa/modelica-ibpsa) - A Modelica library for building and district energy systems developed within IBPSA Project 1.
-- [project1](https://github.com/ibpsa/project1) - Creates open source software that builds the basis of next generation computing tools for the design and operation of building and district energy and control systems.
 - [teb](https://github.com/TEB-model/teb) - A library to calculate the urban surface energy balance at neighborhood scale assuming a simplified canyon geometry.
 - [tsib](https://github.com/FZJ-IEK3-VSA/tsib) - A Python package that builds up on different databases and models for creating consistent demand and production time series of residential buildings.
 - [DHNx](https://github.com/oemof/DHNx) - This package provides an open toolbox for district heating and cooling network optimization and simulation models.